CiscoDevNet/multi-domain-api/README.md

 ## Cisco DNA Center Use Case 2 - Add Fabric Border to existing Fabric
 Once a fabric is created, we have the ability to add fabric borders that will connect to our Datacenter(s), WAN, Branch and other environments.
 In the second use case, we are adding recently claimed and provisioned devices to an existing fabric.

 NOTE: Base provisioning is necessary post PnP and before devices can be added to the Fabric.
 This was not performed in this demo.
-Additionally, API’s for adding Fabric Edge, WLC and Control Plane Node roles are not yet available in Cisco DNA Center version 1.2.10.
+Additionally, APIs for adding Fabric Edge, WLC and Control Plane Node roles are not yet available in Cisco DNA Center version 1.2.10.

 ```
 POST  https://<Cisco DNA Center IP/Hostname>/dna/intent/api/v1/business/sda/border-device/